vlads2k/Copay/README.md

 ## Build Copay App Bundles

 Before building the release version for a platform, run the `clean-all` command to delete any untracked files in your current working directory.
-(Be sure to stash any uncommitted changes you've made.)
+(Be sure to stash any uncommited changes you've made.)
 This guarantees consistency across builds for the current state of this repository.

 The `final` commands build the production version of the app, and bundle it with the release version of the platform being built.